kbat/fluka-latex/README.md

 # Requirements
 ## Linux
-Depending on your Linux installation, you might need to install these packages:
+Depending on your Linux flavour, you might need to install these packages:
 * texlive-latex-recommended
 * texlive-fonts-extra or both texlive-comicneue and texlive-ly1.noarch
 * texlive-science or both texlive-siunitx and texlive-pgfplots